 Victor also spent four years as CEO of global retail brand Guess based in California.
 Guess has over 2,000 stores across 90

 markets with over 15,000 employees and annual retail sales over US$5billion.
-Victor was most recently Chairman and CEO of international shoe manufacturer and retailer Clarks and is also a Director of G-III Apparel Group (Nasdaq listed) and Global Fashion Group (listed on the Frankfurt Stock Exchange).
+Victor was most recently Chairman and CEO of international shoe manufacturer and retailer Clarks and is also a Director of G-III Apparel Group (Nasdaq listed).

 Tracey joined BB Retail Capital in 1981 and is a nominated